Adelaide Metro: Trains

 The Adelaide suburban railway network consists of seven lines.
 On 31 January 2021, operations were contracted to Keolis Downer.
-In 2023, the newly-elected Labor state government announced that rail services would return to government operation in January 2025, fulfilling an election commitment by the party.
+In 2023, the newly elected Labor state government announced that rail services would return to government operation in January 2025, fulfilling an election commitment by the party.
 Keolis Downer would then continue to provide maintenance, customer and security services until 2027.
 The handover of operations back to state government was completed on 2 February 2025.

 Until 2014, the suburban network was the only one in Australia to operate solely with diesel railcars.
-Between 2013–2014, the full lengths of the Seaford and Tonsley lines were electrified, as well as the adjacent segment of the Belair line from Goodwood to its terminus at Adelaide.
+Between 2013 and 2014, the full lengths of the Seaford and Tonsley lines were electrified, as well as the adjacent segment of the Belair line from Goodwood to its terminus at Adelaide.
 Electric trains have run on the Seaford and Tonsley lines since 2014.
 Although the original plans were to electrify the remaining three lines, they were abandoned in 2012.
 The Gawler line was electrified in 2022.

 As at March 2025, the fleet consists of 50 3000/3100 class diesel railcars and 34 three-carriage 4000 class electric multiple units.
 All the remaining 2000/2100 class train cars were retired from service in August 2015.

 Adelaide's rail lines all run into Adelaide railway station in the CBD.
 They are: